telerik/blazor-docs/knowledge-base/window-modal-minimize-popup.md

 ## Description
 Is there any way to collapse a window to the bottom of a page?
-How to create a chat popup window?
+How to create a responsive modal that can be minimized?
 How can I minimize Modal Window as a chat for messages?

 ## Solution
-To implement a chat popup:
+To implement a responsible popup that can be minimized to the bottom of the page:

 1. Implement custom HTML div that presents the Modal Window minimized.
 2. Use boolean flags to show and hide the popup.
-3. Use the [MediaQuery](https://docs.telerik.com/blazor-ui/components/mediaquery/overview) component to make the chat responsive.
+3. Use the [MediaQuery](https://docs.telerik.com/blazor-ui/components/mediaquery/overview) component to make the modal window responsive.

 >caption The result from the code snippet below on a big screen.